SalusaSecondus/CryptoGotchas/index.md

   (See [Henry de Valence's blog post](https://hdevalence.ca/blog/2020-10-04-its-25519am) for an excellent write-up of this for Ed25519 signatures.
   Also, a thank you to [Deirdre Connolly](https://twitter.com/durumcrustulum) who highlighted this issue in her [podcast](https://securitycryptographywhatever.com/).)

-For more information about some of these gotchas, please see [How Not to Use ECDSA](https://yondon.blog/2019/01/01/how-not-to-use-ecdsa/).
-I also recommend skimming through [Seems Legit: Automated Analysis of Subtle Attacks on Protocols that Use Signatures](https://eprint.iacr.org/2019/779) (there is some heavy formal verification in there, but also some readable writeups of weird signature properties).

 ### Side-Channels
 To [quote SwiftOnSecurity](https://twitter.com/SwiftOnSecurity/status/832055497251487744), "Cryptography is nightmare magic math that cares what kind of pen you use."
 Nowhere is this more true than in the area of [side-channels](https://en.wikipedia.org/wiki/Side-channel_attack).